 Email Gateway Attack Simulation 101

-Email gateways are software and/or appliances that sit between inbound email and your users’ mailboxes.
+Email gateways are software and/or appliances that sit between inbound emails and your users’ mailboxes.
 These systems evaluate each inbound email (and often outbound email) that is processed by your company’s email systems.
-Evaluations can include looking for phishing-like language, checking any links to ensure they do not lead to malicious websites or known credential-stealing sites, scanning attachments to detect any malware, and checking email headers and other metadata to detect spoofing (attempts to make a fraudulent email appear that it was sent by a legitimate source).
+Evaluations can include looking for a phishing-like language, checking any links to ensure they do not lead to malicious websites or known credential-stealing sites, scanning attachments to detect any malware, and checking email headers and other metadata to detect spoofing (attempts to make a fraudulent email appear that it was sent by a legitimate source).

 Advanced email gateways can even create sandbox virtual machines, and open and run any executable code (like applications and scripts) in attachments to make sure they don’t do anything that could harm the organization if a user were to open them on their laptops.

 The issues that can arise from these email gateway systems can be complex.
-Anything from a settings misconfiguration to a failure to update itself with the latest detection algorithms, can cause the filtration system to miss critical threats in email, allowing them to land in user mailboxes without warning.
+Anything from a settings misconfiguration to a failure to update itself with the latest detection algorithms can cause the filtration system to miss critical threats in email, allowing them to land in user mailboxes without warning.
 More advanced gateways have even more moving parts, each of which may have dozens of individual settings that have to be properly configured for the platform to be effective.

 Email gateway attack simulations attempt to sneak malicious-looking emails past the filters and directly into user mailboxes.
 Links to sites that are declared malicious can be put into the body of an email with lots of legitimate text.
 Applications and scripts can be bundled into attachments, while phishing language and tactics can be crafted within messages.